 Additional costs of the procurement of balancing capacity relate to additional (local) procurement of balancing capacity by means of a second auction, in order to respect reserve compliance, based on the dimensioning process.

-Cost sharing of the BC-platform establishment
+Cost sharing of the BC platform establishment

-Figure 24 shows the approach for sharing responsibilities and associated costs for each step of establishing the BC-platform in the market-based allocation process comprising the implementation costs and operational costs.
+Figure 24 shows the approach for sharing responsibilities and associated costs for each step of establishing the BC platform in the market-based allocation process comprising the implementation costs and operational costs.

 Step A1-A3, the first phase of the Implementation Preparation step, is the responsibility of All TSOs with no implementation or operational cost; its cost mainly includes the time and resources spent by All TSOs on it.
 Step B, Building the CZCAOF software is the responsibility of All Application TSOs.
 Its cost is the implementation cost including one-shot costs or capital expenditure for building and releasing the CZCAOF software and should be shared between all countries of All Application TSOs.

-The Technical Implementation in steps C, D and E are the responsibility of the Application TSOs per BC-platform, and the costs of this phase are implementation costs including one-shot costs or capital expenditure for the technical development and the technical implementation of the CZCAOF on each BC-platform and the technical development and the technical implementation of the forecast process and the forecast validation process.
-The Operations steps F1, F2 and G are in the responsibility of the Application TSOs per BC-platform and lead to operational costs including operational expenses for the Application TSOs per BC-platform.
+The Technical Implementation in steps C, D and E are the responsibility of the Application TSOs per BC platform, and the costs of this phase are implementation costs including one-shot costs or capital expenditure for the technical development and the technical implementation of the CZCAOF on each BC platform and the technical development and the technical implementation of the forecast process and the forecast validation process.
+The Operations steps F1, F2 and G are in the responsibility of the Application TSOs per BC platform and lead to operational costs including operational expenses for the Application TSOs per BC platform.